perses/website/docs/blog/posts/community-dashboards.md

 ## How to build composable dashboards - a practical example

 Here we have an example of how to define a panel of Time Series type below.
-More detailed info about the available option for Time Series Panels can be found [here](https://perses.dev/perses/docs/dac/go/panel/time-series/).
+More detailed info about the available option for Time Series Panels can be found [here](https://pkg.go.dev/github.com/perses/perses/go-sdk/panel/time-series) and [PromQLBuilder](https://pkg.go.dev/github.com/perses/promql-builder).

 ```go
 // Define your panel